-Through the National Center of Excellence for Tobacco-Free Recovery, CAI is engaging behavioral health providers, state agencies, tobacco-users, and other stakeholders in efforts to reduce the high rate of commercial tobacco use among people with mental and substance use conditions.
+Through the National Center of Excellence for Tobacco-Free Recovery, CAI is engaging behavioral health providers, state agencies, people who use commercial tobacco products, and other stakeholders in efforts to reduce the high rate of commercial tobacco use among people with mental health and substance use conditions.

 People with behavioral health conditions consume 40 percent of the cigarettes that are manufactured in this country and smoke at disproportionate rates.
 (See the CDC website for citation and related statistics.)